raulsammelselg/raulsammelselg/CurriculumVitae.md

 # Raul Sammelselg

 Tallinn, Estonia
+Phone: +37258273749

-Email: raul.sammelselg+github@gmail.com
+Email: raul.sammelselg@gmail.com

-## Objective:
+## Objective

-Seeking a challenging IT position where I can utilize my skills and experience to contribute to the success of the company.
+Seeking a challenging IT position where I can utilize my skills and experience to contribute to the success of the company, as well as improve my skills and expanding my expertise.

-## Education:
+## Education

 IT Systems Specialist, Rank 4 (with honors)
 Rakvere Vocational School, Estonia (2018)

-## Experience:
+## Experience

-IT Specialist
+**IT Specialist**

-Lamarmora OÜ, Tallinn, Estonia (March 2021 - Present)
+*Lamarmora OÜ, Tallinn, Estonia* (March 2021 - Present)
 - Manage websites and write front-end and back-end code using Python, JavaScript, HTML, and React
 - Troubleshoot and find solutions to complex problems

-## Skills:
+## Skills

 - Proficient in Microsoft Office, including Excel, PowerPoint, and Office
 - Advanced in HTML, CSS, and JavaScript
-- Familiar with C language
+- Familiar with C, C#, C++ languages
-- Highly familiar with Python, capable of solving a variety of issues and automating up to 20% of workload
+- Highly familiar with Python, capable of solving a variety of issues

-## Languages:
+## Languages

 - Estonian (native)
 - English (fluent)
 - German (basic)

-## Hobbies:
+## Hobbies

 - Avid gamer, preferring single-player games
-- Enjoys spending time with cat, watching YouTube videos, and doing creative things such as digital art.
+- Enjoys spending time with cat, watching YouTube videos, and doing creative things such as digital art (3D, Modelling, Texturing)
-- Working with computer hardware, building/upgrading systems